saudrain/paper-MSMem2023/README.md

 # The paper
 This repository includes scripts and data for the following paper:

-Audrain, Barnett, & McAndrews, 2023, Leveraging the resting brain to predict memory decline after temporal lobectomy
+Audrain, Barnett, & McAndrews, Epilepsia 2023, Leveraging the resting brain to predict memory decline after temporal lobectomy

 # Abstract
 Objectives
-Anterior temporal lobectomy as a treatment for temporal lobe epilepsy is associated with a variable degree of postoperative memory decline, and estimating this decline for individual patients is a critical step of preoperative planning.
-Presently, predicting memory morbidity relies on indices of preoperative temporal lobe structural and functional integrity.
-However, epilepsy is increasingly understood as a network disorder, and memory a network phenomenon.
-We aimed to assess the utility of functional network measures to predict postoperative memory changes.
+Predicting memory morbidity after temporal lobectomy in patients with temporal lobe epilepsy (TLE) relies on indices of preoperative temporal lobe structural and functional integrity.
+However, epilepsy is increasingly considered a network disorder, and memory a network phenomenon.
+We assessed the utility of functional network measures to predict postoperative memory changes.

 Methods
-Seventy-two adults with left and right temporal lobe epilepsy (TLE) underwent preoperative resting-state fMRI (rs-fMRI) and pre- and postoperative neuropsychological assessment.
-We compared functional connectivity throughout the memory network of each patient to a healthy control template based on 19 individuals to identify differences in global organization.
+Seventy-two adults with TLE (37 left/35 right) underwent preoperative resting-state fMRI and pre- and postoperative neuropsychological assessment.
+We compared functional connectivity throughout the memory network of each patient to a healthy control template (n=19) to identify differences in global organization.
 A second metric indicated the degree of integration of the to-be-resected temporal lobe with the rest of the memory network.
-We included these measures in a model alongside standard clinical and demographic variables as predictors of memory change after surgery.
+We included these measures in a linear regression model alongside standard clinical variables as predictors of memory change after surgery.

 Results
-Left TLE patients with more abnormal memory networks, and with greater functional integration of the to-be-resected region with the rest of the memory network preoperatively, experienced the greatest decline in verbal memory after surgery.
-Together, these two measures explained 44% of variability in verbal memory change, outperforming standard clinical and demographic variables.
-None of the variables examined in this study were associated with visuospatial memory change in patients with right TLE.
+Left TLE patients with more atypical memory networks, and with greater functional integration of the to-be-resected region with the rest of the memory network preoperatively, experienced the greatest decline in verbal memory after surgery.
+Together, these two measures explained 44% of variance in verbal memory change, outperforming standard clinical and demographic variables.
+None of the variables examined were associated with visuospatial memory change in patients with right TLE.

-Conclusion
+Significance
-Resting-state connectivity provides valuable information concerning both the integrity of to-be-resected tissue as well as functional reserve across memory-relevant regions outside of the to-be-resected tissue.
-Intrinsic functional connectivity has the potential to be useful for clinical decision-making regarding memory outcomes in left TLE, and more work is needed to identify differences seen in right TLE.
+Resting-state connectivity provides valuable information concerning both the integrity of to-be-resected tissue and functional reserve across memory-relevant regions outside of the to-be-resected tissue.
+Intrinsic functional connectivity has the potential to be useful for clinical decision-making regarding memory outcomes in left TLE, and more work is needed to identify the factors responsible for differences seen in right TLE.

 # The software
 Matrix Similarity and ATL Degree were calculated using in house scripts in Matlab version R2021a, and using the Matlab-based Brain Connectivity Toolbox version 2017_01_15